Slow Living and Travel in Central Portugal

 Farmers market and rural communities

-Some days, when working on my laptop didn’t seem a particularly attractive option, I would wander around the hills, exploring old abandoned quintas and finding new routes to get to the village.
+Some days, when working on my laptop didn’t seem a particularly attractive option, I would wander around the hills.
+Here I explored old abandoned quintas and found new routes to get to the village.
 The latter was more active than I could have ever imagined.
 The Sunday farmer’s market gathered many people from the area.
 Little stands would pop up on the narrow, windy streets of the village.

 Everyone seemed to have something to sell: vegetables, books, old kitchen appliances’ parts, and homemade pastries.
 The main square hosted a little stand serving tea, where most people were standing by, chatting and sharing stories about their week.